-With the country’s largest national park, Kosciuszko National Park, and the country’s highest peak, the Snowy Mountains can keep active travellers busy for weeks.
+With the country’s largest national park, Kosciuszko National Park, and the country’s highest peak, the Snowy Mountains can keep active travelers busy for weeks.

 You’ll have plenty of options as far as keeping yourself busy, such as:

-Whether you choose to go on one of the Segway Eco Tours, the “Discovery Tours” that highlight attractions throughout the park, or plan your own half day, full day, or multiple day walk, there are miles of trails to explore in the area.
+Whether you choose to go on one of the Segway Eco Tours, the “Discovery Tours” that highlight attractions throughout the park, or plan your own half-day, full-day, or multiple days walk, there are miles of trails to explore in the area.

-The Snowy Mountains is also home to two spa treatment centers, and most villages host a number of local artist galleries, both good ways to further connect with the local culture and atmosphere of this rural destination.
+The Snowy Mountains are also home to two spa treatment centers, and most villages host several local art galleries.
+Both are good ways to further connect with this rural destination's local culture.

-You’ll most likely want a car while camping in the Snowy Mountains, because distances between attractions is quite far, and while there is public transport, it isn’t necessarily the most integrated.
+You’ll most likely want a car while camping in the Snowy Mountains because the distances between attractions are quite far.
+While there is public transport, it isn’t necessarily the most integrated.

 There are flights into Canberra, one of the closest airports with regular service, and then you can hire a car there to drive the final stretch.

-There are a few official “routes” that take you past some of the region’s best offerings, such as the Kosciuszko Alpine Way or the Snowy Mountains Drive – maps of these routes are available at most visitor information booths or national park offices throughout the area.
+A few official “routes” take you past some of the region’s best offerings, such as the Kosciuszko Alpine Way or the Snowy Mountains Drive – maps of these routes are available at most visitor information booths or national parks offices throughout the area.

-Please note there is a daily fee for park usage: $16/vehicle in summer, $27/vehicle in winter, and in winter months, some roads may be impassable for cars without chained tires.
+Please note there is a daily fee for park usage: $16/vehicle in summer, $27/vehicle in winter, and some roads may be impassable for cars without chained tires in winter months.